- Search The Registry

 Norman B. Rice

 From Denver, Colorado, Norman Blann Rice is the youngest son of Irene Hazel Johnson and Otha Patrick Rice.
 His father worked as a Pullman Porter on the railroads and for the United States Postal Service.
-He was also the owner and operator of Rice’s Tap Room and Oven in Denver.
+He also owned and operated Rice’s Tap Room and Oven in Denver.
 Rice’s mother was a caterer and a bank clerk.
 Rice’s parents divorced when he was a teenager.
-His grandmother, Reverend Susie Whitman Assistant Pastor at Seattle’s First A.M.E.
+His grandmother, Reverend Susie Whitman, Assistant Pastor at Seattle’s First A.M.E.
 Church, was one of the first western women ministers in the African Methodist Episcopal Church.

 In 1985, he ran for mayor but lost to Charles Royer.
 Rice ran again in 1989 in a crowded field and won 99,699 to 75,446.
 Rice was Seattle's first Black mayor.
 He was re-elected in 1993.
 During the technology boom of the 1990s, Rice led the rejuvenation of Seattle's downtown.
 He also served as President of the U.S. Conference of Mayors.
 In 1995, Rice served as a committee member for the Rudy Bruner Award for Urban Excellence.
 In 1996, Rice ran in the Democratic primary for Governor of Washington, but he was defeated.

 In 2009, he was named CEO of the non-profit Seattle Foundation.
-In 2010, he was nominated as one of 30 members for a two-year appointment in the White House Council for Community Solutions, created by Executive Order of President Barack Obama.
-He has been awarded honorary degrees by Cornish College of the Arts, Seattle University, the University of Puget Sound, and Whitman College.
+In 2010, he was nominated as one of 30 members for a two-year appointment in the White House Council for Community Solutions, created by the Executive Order of President Barack Obama.
+Cornish College of the Arts, Seattle University, the University of Puget Sound, and Whitman College have awarded him honorary degrees.
 As of 2016, Norman Rice has begun writing his autobiography.

 African American Registry